 We would like to acknowledge that the land on which we provide care is the traditional territory of the Syilx Okanagan Nation.

-The UBC Emergency Medicine Interior Site is a 5-year training program sat-isfying the Royal College requirements for Emergency Medicine.
+The UBC Emergency Medicine Interior Site is a five-year training program satisfying the Royal College requirements for Emergency Medicine.
 It is based in Kelowna, B.C. with approximately 2-3 months per year in Vancouver.

-- Dedicated Ultrasound block with CPoCUS-IP certification in first year
+- Dedicated Point-of-Care Ultrasound block in first year

 - Local radiology rounds and journal club